yadokani389/bevy_live_wallpaper/README.md

 - On Windows, with Intel integrated graphics, the Vulkan backend may not work for setting the desktop background.
 In such cases, it is necessary to use the DX12 backend.
+- On Wayland, cursor position is only reported while the pointer is directly over the layer surface; If another window is on top (or the pointer isn't reaching the background), the position won't update.
+This is a Wayland protocol limitation.

 ## Credits & References